honeylizard/frontend-challenges/README.md

 I have added a basic view between the keypad and the output area to show the formula being entered for ease of use.
 The mockups do not include an area to show this.

 ## IP Address Tracker

+This is a solution to the [IP Address Tracker challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/ip-address-tracker-I8-0yYAH0).

 ### The challenge